EstherSalinas/AutomationWebExercise/README.md

 ### TestRunner
 src/test/java/runners/TestRunner

-Other way to run the test is right click TestRunner class, "Run TestRunner" Here there are specified some Cucumber Options.
+Other way to run the test is right click TestRunner class, "Run TestRunner".

+Here there are specified some Cucumber Options.